sleepingkiwi/sylvarna/src/page/content-testing.md

     columnAlignment: center
     columnWeighting: right
     leftColumnContent:
-      - text: A few words and CTA buttons on the left
+      - text: A few words and CTA buttons on the left.
+CTA buttons and images need to collapse between columns too!
         textAlign: left
         type: text
       - cta: A Button...